LaneLewis/Exius-Launchers/README.md

 ## Quick Setup on linux/mac for Non-https Enabled VM
 For the quick setup, you will need a pem file for ssh-ing onto the server and a class A subdomain on the ipv4 address of the web server.
 Ports 443, 80, and 22 will need to be open on this server.
 The defaults for several functions are using the linux AMI 2 machine on AWS, however other VMs can be used by passing flags to a couple functions.

-To begin clone the Exius-Launchers repository into a local directory and move into the repository.
+To begin, clone the Exius-Launchers repository into a local directory and move into the repository.
 ```shell
 git clone https://github.com/LaneLewis/Exius-Launchers
 cd ./Exius-Launchers